 Since the fog had cleared, I went back to the other side of the market square where the lake provided mirror-like reflection of the village for as far as one’s eyes could see.

-And finally it was time for me to say goodbye to this beautiful village, and take the ferry from the market square to the train station for my onward journey.
-Halstatt is one of the most beautiful villages to spend a day or two exploring and I thoroughly recommend visiting in both summer and winter!
+And finally, it was time for me to say goodbye to this beautiful village, and take the ferry from the market square to the train station for my onward journey.
+Hallstatt is one of the most beautiful villages to spend a day or two exploring and I thoroughly recommend visiting in both summer and winter!

 We hope that this article has inspired you to visit Halstatt.
 If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.

 Want to share your own travel tips by guest writing for We Are Travel Girls?
 Visit our Contribute page for guidelines and to submit your article.

 - How To Spend 24 Hours In Salzburg

 - Exploring Vienna’s Cultural Treasures